aws-samples/serverless-patterns/lambda-translate-tf/README.md

-# Translate Text in real-time using Lambda function and Amazon Translate
+# Translate Text in real-time using AWS Lambda function and Amazon Translate

 This pattern contains source code and supporting files for a serverless application deployable with Terraform.
 The pattern demonstrates how to create a Lambda function that integrates with Amazon Translate service to perform real-time text translation between languages.